movementkitchen/website/src/pages/about/index.md

 I started from retraining my diaphragm, pelvic floor and deep abdominal muscles, restoring the mobility of my pelvis and the ribs.
 I learnt how to manage the pressure inside my belly when I move and then gradually added weight and built muscles to support me.
 Over time, I managed to restore a functional core and get stronger and more resilient than in my twenties.

-Alongside my personal journey, I've worked with many women trapped in the cracks of an exercise culture that doesn't understand nor prioritise women's needs.
-I got fascinated by female athletes' postpartum return to sport, especially, training with diastasis recti, prolapse, hernias, incontinence and other pressure management issues.
+Alongside my personal journey, I've worked with many people, especially women trapped in the cracks of an exercise culture that doesn't understand nor prioritise women's needs.
+I got fascinated by athletes' postpartum return to sport, especially, training with diastasis recti, prolapse, hernias, incontinence and other pressure management issues.

 I am passionate about using my knowlegde and personal experience to support people in reclaiming strong bodies that could support them in everything they want to do, from lifting their children to paddleboarding, weightlifting, rock climbing, surfing, skiing or running a marathon.